HIGH SCHOOL CLUBS & EXTRACURRICULAR

 Sewing Club is a time for students to work on an individual project, receive assistance, and have fun gathering together using their creativity.
 It generally meets twice a month immediately after school.
 For more information, please contact Ms. Cynthia Wagle firstname.lastname@example.org.

-The Student Activities Committee is an organization of sophomore through senior students in charge of planning various student activities and dances throughout the year with a focus on student event planning.
+The Student Dance and Activities Committee is an organization of freshmen through senior students in charge of planning various student activities and dances throughout the year with a focus on student event planning.
 Students plan all the details the Homecoming dance, Jingle Ball, Turnabout Dance, Prom, and the Back to School Cookout including venue selection, decor, ticket sales, and marketing.
-For more information, contact Mindy Loughead at email@example.com.
+For more information, contact Julie Davidson at email@example.com

 Mrs. Rachel Mirra